Nonlinear Traffic Prediction as a Matrix Completion Problem with Ensemble Learning: Abstract

 \section{Abstract}

-{ \normalfont We focus on short-term traffic forecasting for traffic operations management.
-Specifically, we focus on forecasting traffic network sensor states in high-resolution (second-by-second).
-Most work on traffic forecasting has focused on predicting aggregated traffic variables, typically over intervals that are no shorter than 5 minutes.
-We develop a (big) data-driven methodology for forecasting sensor states in high-resolution.
-Our contributions can be summarized as offering three major insights: first, we show how the forecasting problem can be modeled as a matrix completion problem.
+This paper addresses the problem of short-term traffic prediction for signalized traffic operations management.
+Specifically, we focus on predicting sensor states in high-resolution (second-by-second).
+This contrasts with traditional traffic forecasting problems, which have focused on predicting aggregated traffic variables, typically over intervals that are no shorter than 5 minutes.
+Our contributions can be summarized as offering three insights: first, we show how the prediction problem can be modeled as a matrix completion problem.
 Second, we employ a block-coordinate descent algorithm and demonstrate that the algorithm converges in sub-linear time to a block coordinate-wise optimizer.
 This allows us to capitalize on the ``bigness'' of high-resolution data in a computationally feasible way.
 Third, we develop an ensemble learning (or adaptive boosting) approach to reduce the training error to within any arbitrary error threshold.
-The latter utilizes past days, so that the boosting can be interpreted as capturing periodic patterns in the data.
-The performance of the proposed method is analyzed theoretically and tested empirically using a real-world high-resolution traffic dataset from Abu Dhabi, UAE.
+The latter utilizes past days so that the boosting can be interpreted as capturing periodic patterns in the data.
+The performance of the proposed method is analyzed theoretically and tested empirically using both simulated data and a real-world high-resolution traffic dataset from Abu Dhabi, UAE.
 Our experimental results show that the proposed method outperforms other state-of-the-art algorithms.